xl434/ece4760_web/high_level.md

 </figure>

 #### Nyquist–Shannon sampling theorem
 The theorem suggests that a continuous signal can be completely represented in its samples and fully reconstructed from those samples if the sampling frequency is greater than twice the highest frequency of the signal.
-The recording aspect of the loop station is a sampling process of converting continuous-time signal into discrete-time signal by taking measurements of the signal at fixed time intervals.
+The recording aspect of the loop station is a sampling process of converting a continuous-time signal into a discrete-time signal by taking measurements of the signal at fixed time intervals.
 The ** Nyquist rate ** is defined as twice the maximum frequency present in the signal.
-For example, the highest effective frequency of a electrical guitar signal is 5 kHz, the Nyquist rate should by 10 kHz to ensure that the original signal can be accurately represented by its samples.
+For example, the highest effective frequency of an electrical guitar signal is 5 kHz, the Nyquist rate should be 10 kHz to ensure that the original signal can be accurately represented by its samples.
 ** Aliasing ** happens if a signal is sampled below its Nyquist rate.
 It is the phenomenon when different signals become indistinguishable during sampling processes.
-High frequency components of the signal can be reflected into lower frequency range, causing distortion of the sample.
+High-frequency components of the signal can be reflected into a lower frequency range, causing distortion of the sample.

 #### Superposition of waves
-In order to implement looper's basic function of adding different tracks of music together, we utilized principle of superposition by summing up the individual track value.
+In order to implement looper's basic function of adding different tracks of music together, we utilized the principle of superposition by summing up the individual track value.
 To prevent from value overflow, we first attenuated the amplitude of each track by 50% and then summed them up.

 ### logical structure
-We don’t have specific FSM when we implement, instead, we used state variables to switch between different stages: first time recording, recording, playing, pause, clear.
+We didn’t have a specific FSM when we implemented, instead, we used state variables to switch between different stages: first-time recording, recording, playing, pause, clear.

 #### Recording
 <figure style="width: 500px" class="align-center">